JJ50/scribbler/README.md

 =========

 Good:
-1. Daily word inputting possible (similar to the CS50 finance/ thread-like wrdly)
+1. Daily word inputting possible (similar to the CS50 finance/ thread-like wrdly)-Irma by fri
 2. Table of content: buttons for each month: if mouse clicks button, then will switch to a page that lists the dates in the month
 3. User could choose color outlining their daily journal entry
-4. Program can calculate word frequency (inspirations from Pset 6)
+4. Program can calculate word frequency (inspirations from Pset 6)-irma
-5. User can choose their mood of the day
+5. User can choose their mood of the day-joy

 Better:
 6. User could add 1 picture per entry